-When a developer is interrupted, it costs you productivity/money.
+When a coder or website developer is interrupted, it costs you productivity/money.

-Gmail is more organized than Slack, no matter what their marketing people tell you.
+Sadly, Gmail is more organized than Slack, no matter what Slack’s marketing people might tell you.

-I have so far refused to join my customers’ Slack channels, because I know that Slack channels are a clusterf*@% and have an inverse relationship to productivity. (i.e. the more I’m in their Slack channel, the less work gets done.)
+I have so far refused to join my customers’ Slack channels, because I know that Slack channels are a clusterf*@% and have an inverse relationship to productivity. (i.e. The more I’m in their Slack channel, the less work I’m able to complete.)

 Instead, I tell customers to use email or use my 911 Website Emergency form.